(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 How do we live in a reality where the knowledge of good and evil doesn’t exist, while surrounded by a reality in which social order requires that everyone comply with that knowledge?
 From the big picture’s point of view, that is mankind’s dilemma.
 And it may be one for which there is no solution.

-When people who trust their family relationships to the wisdom of human nature come under threat from those who depend on the knowledge of good and evil to save them—as humanity has done since our expulsion from Eden—it’s crucial to remember what Jesus told us: “Love thine enemies.”
+When people who trust their family relationships to the wisdom of human nature come under threat from those who depend on the knowledge of good and evil to save them—as humanity has since our expulsion from Eden—it’s crucial to remember what Jesus told us: “Love thine enemies.”
 He was not asking us to be godlike or high-minded.
 He gave that advice for practical reasons.

 Whether or not there’s an eventual solution to the dilemma of how a spiritually free culture can survive the fear of the human spirit imposed by institutional subjugation, let’s begin by familiarizing ourselves with the problem.
 That will help it soak in.
 If we’re to experience contentment in our lifetimes, then understanding the depth of the issues we face is the first and most essential step.
 Before we speculate on solutions, it may be more helpful to consider what being alive felt like before Nature’s new experiment began.
 Big problems require deep motivation.
 For now, let’s focus on the motivational side of the equation.

 In the reality that sustains life, social primates—whether human or animal—find no fulfillment in owning things.
 Instead, they find satisfaction in being expressions of life.
 In other words, the questions—revealed through feelings, not words—are: “Where do I belong?
 Where can I contribute?
 Where can my life make a difference?”
 In short, in a spiritually free culture—one without social contracts to uphold—the concern is: “Where can I love and be loved?” (though love is never viewed as an objective).
 When there are no bills to pay, we are free to serve life in our relationships with others, and love becomes unavoidable.
 But if we are not free to serve life, love does not happen, even if we pursue it as if it were life’s only goal.
-Spiritually free people live in spiritual homes not only because they need each other to survive, but also in the act of helping each other survive we love and are loved.
+Spiritually free people live in spiritual homes not only because they need each other to survive, but also in the act of helping each other survive, we love and are loved.

 Love is a reward.
 It’s not something we do, nor can we use it to our own ends.
 It is how our species rewards us for serving life.
 The three kinds of love are: Sisterly-brotherly love, through which emotional intelligence rewards people for helping each other survive, motherly love, through which mothers are rewarded for nurturing the next generation; and romantic love, through which couples are rewarded for conceiving the next generation in alignment with our species’ needs.